Returning To Lady: A Reflection On Two Decades 'In Search Of Billie Holiday'

 In the years following the publication of my book about her, I returned to Lady only sporadically.
 I had ingested so much of her, I felt I needed to breathe, I needed to exhale her.
 When I did return, it was to "You're My Thrill."
 Mitchell recorded this one in tribute to Billie on her own album of standards.
 There is a raw eroticism to 1949's "You're My Thrill," a wanting and desire so intense as to frighten.
 Is this all-encompassing desire only for a lover?
 Might it also be for the momentary bliss, the all too brief, ever-evasive peace brought on by heroin? ("Where's my will, why this strange desire?")
 I want here to at least acknowledge that possibility.

 In truth, I initially turned to Billie Holiday, and continued to turn to her, because of what I heard in her but also because I had questions about addiction.
 I knew and loved people who struggled with various forms of substance abuse.
 It was the mid-'70s and heroin was back with a vengeance in my working-class black community; it would soon be supplanted by crack.
 I had family members who fell prey to both.
-In the days before Narcan and safe spaces to shoot up and calls for the humane care of addicts; in the days before the face of opioid addiction was white, addicts were hunted, arrested, stigmatized and treated like shit.
+In the days before Narcan and safe spaces to shoot up and calls for the humane care of addicts; in the days before the face of opioid addiction was white, addicts were hunted, arrested, stigmatized and treated like s***.
 And in our family, in our community, their struggles were known but whispered about.
 No one wanted to bring attention to them, least of all the addicts themselves.
 This was especially the case with heroin addiction.
 We neither named nor talked about it.
 It was a loud secret.
 There it was, out there, waiting.
 Was it waiting for me?

 In the loud silence, in the quest and questioning, Lady provides answers.
 Later, because I did not want to join the chorus of those who seemed overly consumed with Lady the junkie, I focused my attention on how poorly she was treated by the authorities and the tabloids.
 Indeed.
 She had suffered the same fate of other poor black addicts, perhaps more so because of her fame.
 She was arrested on her death bed for possession and use.
 Her secret was open.